Family and Friends Care

 Family Rights Group, Initial Family and Friends Care Assessment: A good practice guide outlines what a viability assessment for family and friend carers should look like, what social workers should consider and how to undertake international assessments.

 Looking After Someone Else's Child: Government advice on the support and financial help you can get if someone else's child is living with you full time.

-In October 2021 this chapter was revised.
-New Section 7, Education was added and information added on the School Admission Code.
+AMENDMENTIn October 2021, this chapter was revised.
+A new Section 7, Education was added and information was added on the School Admission Code.

 Children may be brought up by members of their extended families, friends or other people who are connected with them for a variety of reasons and in a variety of different arrangements.

 This policy sets out the local authority's approach towards promoting and supporting the needs of such children and covers the assessments which will be carried out to determine the services required and how such services will then be provided.